 Such impairments can hamper the ability to provide the doctor an accurate

 Even minor head injury,

-injury rehabilitation, or guidance of any sort.
+to brain injury rehabilitation, or guidance of any sort.

 HELP IS AVAILABLE.
 For many who sustain head injuries, the effects

 last for a few days or weeks.
 When the effects last longer than a few months